July 20, 2018:

-New Release - DeadboltEdit V3.20 is available for download.
-This new release includes improved printing, and support for newer operating systems.
+New Release - DeadboltEdit V3.30 is available for download.
+This new release includes improved line-wrap and text flow, and improved printing.

 For details about all changes, please see Release Notes (PDF File).

 Secure encrypting text editor for Mac OS X™, Windows™, and Linux™.
 DeadboltEdit is a basic text editor that uses strong encryption to store files.

 FREE to download and use.
 DeadboltEdit is open source and made available subject to the terms of the Mozilla Public License 2.0.